Glitzy Valentino show sees Paris Fashion Week at fever pitch

 Yet at times it felt as if the lauded Italian designer may have tried to fit too much in.
 By outfit number 91, it also felt exhausting -- with fashion insiders fidgeting for the show to wrap up.

-The Valentino finale was the true reveal of the show, which was livestreamed: The models did not even walk past seated guests as usual, but straight outside to the cheering general public.
+The Valentino finale was the true reveal of the show, which was livestreamed: The models did not even walk past seated guests as usual, but straight outside to the cheering general public, making some inside feel superfluous.

 THE ART OF THE INVITATION